Executed Renaissance: Innovation

-Deportation, arrests, executions (1933–1938)
+Deportation, arrests and executions (1933–1938)

 In 1927, Stalin abolished the New Economic Policy and turned to the forced industrialisation and the collectivization of agriculture of the First Five-Year Plan.
 Changes in cultural politics also occurred.
-An early example was the 1930 show trial of the "Union for the Freedom of Ukraine" at which 45 intellectuals, higher education professors, writers, a theologian and a priest were publicly prosecuted in Kharkiv, then capital of Soviet Ukraine.
-Fifteen of the accused were executed, many more with links to the defendants (248) were sent to the camps.
-(This was one of a series of contemporary show trials, held in the North Caucasus, 1929 in Shakhty, and in Moscow, the 1930 Industrial Party Trial and the 1931 Menshevik Trial.)
+An early example was the 1930 show trial of the Union for the Freedom of Ukraine process at which 45 intellectuals, higher education professors, writers, a theologian and a priest were publicly prosecuted in Kharkiv, then capital of Soviet Ukraine.
+Fifteen of the accused were executed, many more with links to the defendants (248) were sent to the camps; this was one of a series of contemporary show trials, held in the North Caucasus, 1929 in Shakhty, and in Moscow, the 1930 Industrial Party Trial and the 1931 Menshevik Trial.

 The systematic elimination of the Ukrainian intelligentsia dates back to May 1933 when Mykhailo Yalovyi was arrested; in response Mykola Khvylovy committed suicide in the "Slovo" (Word) Building in Kharkiv.
 The campaign ran from 1934 to 1940, reaching a peak during the Great Terror of 1937–1938.
 A total of 223 writers were arrested and in a number of cases imprisoned and shot.
 Almost three hundred representatives of the Ukrainian Renaissance of the 1920s and 1930s were shot between 27 October and 4 November 1937 at Sandarmokh, a massive killing field in Karelia (northwest Russia).
 Some important representatives of this generation survived.
 Many remained in the Soviet Union: Oleksandr Dovzhenko, Pavlo Tychyna, Maksym Rylskyi, Borys Antonenko-Davydovych, Ostap Vyshnia, and Mykola Bazhan.
 A few emigrated: Ulas Samchuk, George Shevelov, and Ivan Bahrianyi.

-The scale of the tragedy
+Scale of the tragedy

 Exact figures for Ukrainian intellectuals imprisoned and executed during the Great Terror are not available.
-It is, by comparison, relatively straightfoward to determine how many writers were involved.
+It is, by comparison, relatively straightforward to determine how many writers were involved.
 The "Slovo" Association (Ukrainian writers in emigration) sent its assessment on 20 December 1954 to the Second All-Union Congress of Writers in the USSR: in 1930, works by 259 Ukrainian writers were in print; after 1938 only 36 writers were published (13.9% of the earlier total).
 According to "Slovo", 192 of the "missing" 223 writers were deported, sent to the Gulag or executed; a further 16 disappeared; and eight writers committed suicide.

 These data are confirmed by The Altar of Sorrow (ed., Olexii Musiienko), a martyrology of Ukrainian writers, which numbers 246 writer-victims of Stalin's terror.
 Other sources indicate that 228 of 260 Ukrainian writers were deported, imprisoned or shot.